Q37 (New York City bus): MTA takeover

-On January 9, 2006, the MTA Bus Company took over the operations of the Green Bus Line routes.
+On January 9, 2006, the MTA Bus Company took over the operations of the Green Bus Lines routes.

 On October 30, 2011, daily service via Aqueduct Racetrack was added, to serve the Resorts World Casino.
 Also on this date, the Q37 was rerouted to operate on 133rd Avenue, Lefferts Boulevard and 135th Avenue, in both directions.
 Service on 116th Street was discontinued.

 To provide more reliable service, the Q37's terminal loop was changed on February 24, 2013, with southbound buses heading toward the terminal at 150th Avenue and 149th Avenue traveling along South Conduit Avenue between 130th Street and 134th Street instead of along 150th Avenue.
 The southbound stop at 150th Avenue and 130th Street was moved one block to the north at South Conduit Avenue.
-The route was changed in order to avoid congestion at the sanitation yard on 150th Street.
+The route was changed in order to avoid congestion at the sanitation yard on 150th Avenue.
 An additional reason for the change was to allow buses to avoid making a turn onto South Conduit Avenue from 132nd Street, because there is no traffic light at this intersection and vehicles often pass at high speeds, often causing severe delays.
 Additionally, 132nd Street is a narrow residential block.

-On September 3, 2017, due to low ridership at Resorts World Casino, alternate weekday trips started bypassing the casino and were labeled Q37B.
+On September 3, 2017, due to low ridership at Resorts World Casino, alternate weekday rush hour trips started bypassing the casino and were labeled Q37B.
 In July 2018, the MTA indicated that it would truncate the southern terminus of the Q37 bus to 131st Street and 135th Road.
 This was partially because of congestion on 130th Street that is caused by traffic from PS/MS 124 and a New York City Department of Sanitation facility; and partially because of low ridership along that part of the route, which sees about 300 riders on an average weekday.
 The Q10 continued to provide alternate service in the area.